Final Fantasy VII Rebirth

 Like its predecessor, the gameplay of Rebirth combines real-time action with strategic and role-playing elements.
-Set immediately after Remake's events, players control mercenary Cloud Strife and a party of characters principally comprising the eco-terrorist group AVALANCHE, who embark on a journey across the Planet to prevent the megacorporation Shinra from exploiting its life essence, Mako, as an energy source, and defeat former elite SOLDIER Sephiroth, who seeks to unite with the Planet to achieve greater power.
+Set immediately after Remakes events, players control mercenary Cloud Strife and a party of characters principally comprising the eco-terrorist group AVALANCHE, who embark on a journey across the Planet to prevent the megacorporation Shinra from exploiting its life essence, Mako, as an energy source, and defeat former elite SOLDIER Sephiroth, who seeks to unite with the Planet to achieve greater power.

-Rebirth entered production in November 2019 prior to Remake's release, and was announced in June 2022.
+Rebirth entered production in November 2019 prior to Remakes release, and was announced in June 2022.
 All of the previous game's lead staff return in the same positions, but with Tetsuya Nomura as creative director instead of director, and Naoki Hamaguchi as director instead of co-director.

 Rebirth was released for the PlayStation 5 on February 29, 2024, and for Windows on January 23, 2025.
-Versions for Nintendo Switch 2 and Xbox Series X/S are planned.
+Versions for Nintendo Switch 2 and Xbox Series X/S were launched on June 3, 2026.
 Upon release, the game was critically acclaimed; it was nominated for and won multiple end-of-year awards, including Game of the Year.
+Final Fantasy VII Revelation, which will conclude the Remake trilogy, is set to release in 2027.

 Gameplay

 Final Fantasy VII Rebirth is the second in a planned trilogy of games remaking the 1997 PlayStation game Final Fantasy VII.
 It begins after the events of Final Fantasy VII Remake (2020), following the party's escape from the metropolis of Midgar.

 Players primarily control Cloud Strife, a former Shinra soldier who joins the eco-terrorist group AVALANCHE to fight Shinra, who has been draining the Planet's life energy, and is drawn into a conflict with the legendary SOLDIER Sephiroth, who has returned after being presumed dead.
 Like Remake, Rebirth reimagines elements of the original game while expanding upon character development and the overall narrative structure.

-The game features real-time exploration and combat, with a more open-ended overworld compared to the linear progression of Remake's Midgar.
+The game features real-time exploration and combat, with a more open-ended overworld compared to the linear progression of Remakes Midgar.
 Objective markers appear in the heads-up display, highlighting main story quests and sidequests to complete along with their respective distances from the party in the overworld.
 In addition to walking on foot, the party can ride on Chocobos as a faster means of traversal.
 Rebirth expands on the hybrid of action-focused melee combat and the Active Time Battle (ATB) system introduced in Remake, in which the player takes control of a party of characters that can be freely switched between during gameplay.
 During combat, characters use both physical attacks and magic, and can consume items for offensive, defensive and resuscitative purposes from a menu while gameplay is suspended around them.
 The "Synergized" mechanic, first introduced in the downloadable content (DLC) "Episode INTERmission" campaign for Final Fantasy VII Remake Intergrade (2021), returns, allowing party members to synchronize their attacks.